Lorp/samsa/docs/samsa-core.md

 ### `.axisIndices ( tag )`

-Returns an array containing the axis indicies for this axis tag
+Returns an array containing the axis indices for this axis tag.

 **Parameters:**